The RED R3D codec is high demanding in terms of resources, these are some recommendations.

 - Set Performance->Pipe Units and Performance->IO Threads, to the numbers of cores of your system, with a maximum of 32 (higher values than 24 or so do will probably not improve speed significantly, and may increase latency and RAM usage).

 - Set mConfig->Codecs->RED->ReduceFactor to a value that permits to work in realtime in your system.
 The default is 2 (1:2 factor) but depending on the codec variant and the system hardware you may need to set this value to 4 or even 8.
 This purpose of the reduce factor is to permit much faster speed by asking the codec to decode at smaller resolutions.
-Please note that the value that you set in here will be used by the R3DParams effect by default (while its parameter ReduceFactor = mConfig).
-But you can change it later as explained below.
+Please note that the value that you set in here is just the default value used by the R3DParams effect (while its parameter ReduceFactor = mConfig).
+But you can easily change it later to highest quality (as explained below).

 The idea here is to use fast decoding for interactive speed and playbacks, and later set R3DParams->Reduce Factor to 1:1 for the final render or when you need top quality.
 Also please note that in many cases 1:2 can be enough even for the final render.
 For example if your master is HD , decoding at 8K 1:1 is usually a waste of resources.